 One of our strategies for reaching out to and engaging with the Parisian Expatriates' community has always been a social media-based one.
 So far, we’ve been successful in growing a large community on Twitter, facebook, Google Plus, Pinterest and currently working harder to grow it on other platforms like Tumblr, Linkedin, Instagram and many others.

 Paris has so much to offer.
 It’s a cultural mecca, as well as a leader in the arts.
 But there is a wealth of information on just about anything, no matter where you go or what grabs your interest in the city.
 Educational opportunities (free and otherwise) practically permeate the cobblestones.

-Why move to Paris, Why moving to France, you ask?
+Why move to Paris, Why move to France, you ask?
 Well, pourquoi pas?
 After having lived here for many years, I’ve come up with some really good reasons to do so.
 Below are a mere handful of them.
 The list grows daily.

 It’s December 2009, and winter has begun.
 I’ve arrived in Paris at long last, and la vie en rose is a beloved reality.
 I don’t even mind the cold.
 Okay, I do, but let me embellish, would you?

 A permanent diplomatic mission is known as Embassy and the head of the operation is known as ambassador.
 Depending on the place and the mission, the embassy has different functions.
 There are a lot of things embassies or consulates in Paris or any other French city can do for you and many more things they cannot do for you.
 This blog post was inspired by a recent campaign by the UK Foreign & Commonwealth Office's guide on the support for British Nationals abroad.